Gravecat/invictus/src/ui/readme.md

 * **nearby.cpp** - The sidebar, showing NPCs and items nearby.

+* **system-menu.cpp** - The main system menu, giving the player options such as saving or quitting the game.

 * **ui.cpp** - The UI overlay that displays additional information on top of the game's map, using other UI classes.